 Prioritize Team Building

-First and foremost, you have to prioritize team building for your remote team.
+First and foremost, you have to prioritize team building for your virtual team.
 This will help promote that critical sense of connection that so many stay at home workers struggle to find.

 This is especially important when you’re recruiting new employees.
 On one hand, remote work makes the on-boarding less overwhelming.
 On the other hand, it can be more isolating since new hires don’t have a way to get to know everyone quickly.